History of violence against LGBTQ people in the United Kingdom: 1900–1967

 Into the 1900s, homosexual activity remained illegal and punishable by imprisonment.
 In the early-1950s, the police actively enforced laws prohibiting sexual behaviour between men.
 This policy led to a number of high-profile arrests and trials.
 One of those involved the noted computer scientist, mathematician, and war-time code-breaker Alan Turing (1912–1954), convicted in 1952 of "gross indecency".
 Turing was given a choice between imprisonment or probation conditional on his agreement to undergo hormonal treatment designed to reduce his libido.
 He accepted chemical castration via oestrogen hormone injections.

 Much lesser-known individuals were also victims of the law and of violent crime perpetrated by their fellow countrymen.
 On 31 July 1950, in Rotherham, an English schoolteacher, Kenneth Crowe, aged 37, was found dead wearing his wife's clothes and a wig.
 He had approached a miner on his way home from the pub, who upon discovering Crowe was male, beat and strangled him.
 John Cooney was found not guilty of murder and sentenced to five years for manslaughter.

 In response to the violence and unfair treatment of gay men, the Sexual Offences Act 1967 was passed.
-It maintained the general prohibitions on buggery and indecency between men, but provided for a limited decriminalisation of homosexual acts where three conditions were fulfilled.
+It maintained the general prohibitions on buggery and indecency between men, but provided for a limited decriminalisation of homosexual acts in England and Wales where three conditions were fulfilled.
 Those conditions were that the act had to be consensual, take place in private and involve only people that had attained the age of 21.
 This was a higher age of consent than that for heterosexual acts, which was set at 16.
 Further, "in private" limited participation in an act to two people.
 This condition was interpreted strictly by the courts, which took it to exclude acts taking place in a room in a hotel, for example, and in private homes where a third person was present (even if that person was in a different room).

-The Sexual Offences Act 1967 extended only to England and Wales, and not to Scotland, Northern Ireland, the Channel Islands or the Isle of Man, where all homosexual behaviour remained illegal.
+The Sexual Offences Act 1967 extended only to England and Wales, and not to Scotland or Northern Ireland.
+(The Channel Islands and the Isle of Man, where all homosexual behaviour remained illegal, are Crown Dependencies and not part of the UK.)

+1978-1983: Muswell Hill murderer

+Between 1978 and 1983, Dennis Nilson, who was himself gay, murdered at least 12 men, the majority of whom were homeless or gay.